lokxii/Mac-trackpad-mapper/README.md

 }
 ```

+Remember to rebuild the app everytime you changed `map`.

 ## Screen Size
 This code does not detect screen size.
 Instead there is a global constant that
 keeps track of screen size.